-WRT 1000 Writing Workshop

-Individualized instruction for students developing college-level writing skills.
-Working with tutors in the Writing Center for a prescribed number of hours per week is a requirement for this course.
+WRT 1000 Writing Workshop 1-3 s.h. (max.
+3 s.h.)
+Individualized instruction for students developing college level writing skills.
+Working with tutors in the Writing center for a prescribed number of hours per week is a requirement for this course.
 May be repeated for a maximum of three semester hours.
 (Does not apply to any major or minor in the Language, Literature, Communication, and Writing department.)

-WRT 1010 College Composition I
+WRT 1010 College Composition I 3 s.h.
 Study and practice of strategies for academic writing, with a focus on writing and reading descriptive, narrative, and expository essays.
 Emphasis on writing as a process.
 Introduction to information literacy.
 Prerequisite: placement by Madonna University Writing Assessment Program.
 (Does not apply to any major or minor in the Language, Literature, Communication, and Writing department.)

-WRT 1020 College Composition II
+WRT 1020 College Composition II 3 s.h.
 Study and practice of strategies for academic writing, with a focus on writing and reading persuasive and argumentative essays.
 Continued emphasis on writing as a process.
 Development of information literacy skills, as applied to writing a substantial research paper.
 An exit portfolio, to be scored by at least two Composition instructors, is required for successful completion of the course.
 Prerequisite: WRT 1010 or placement by Madonna University Writing Assessment Program.
 (Does not apply to any major or minor in the Language, Literature, Communication, and Writing department.)

-WRT 1150 Writing Review
+WRT 1150 Writing Review 1-3 s.h. (max.
+3 s.h.)
 Individualized instruction for transfer students who would benefit from a review of college-level writing and research skills.
 Working with tutors in the Writing Center for a prescribed number of hours per week is a requirement for this course.
 May be repeated for a maximum of three semester hours.
 (Does not apply to any major or minor in the Language, Literature, Communication, and Writing department.)

-WRT 1320 News Reporting (JRN)
+WRT 1320 News Reporting (JRN) 3 s.h.

-WRT 2050 Creative Writing
+WRT 2050 Creative Writing 3 s.h.
 Writing and study of poetry, fiction, and plays at an introductory level.
 Includes discussion, writers' workshops, and regular conferences with the instructor.
 Students contribute to the production of a class electronic publication.
 Prerequisite: WRT 1020.

-WRT 2440 Technical Writing
+WRT 2440 Technical Writing 3 s.h.
 Theory and application of technical writing principles.
 Topics include an introduction to the technical communication environment, ethical and legal considerations, the basics of writing and analyzing technical documents, collaborative writing, and design principles for documents and Web sites.
 Students create a variety of technical documents for inclusion in their final e-portfolios.
 Prerequisite: WRT 1020 or equivalent.

-WRT 3100 Advanced Composition

-Advanced study and application of the rhetorical elements of invention, form, and style in nonfiction writing.
+WRT 3100 Advanced Composition 3 s.h.
+Advanced study and application of the rhetorical elements of invention, form, and style in notification writing.
 Emphasis on strategy and style in appealing to a variety of audiences.
 Class meetings include writers' workshop format.
 Prerequisite: WRT 1020.

-WRT 3250 Writing Creative Nonfiction

-ls.h.

-Exploration of the craft of creative nonfiction, concentrating on rhetorical features and borrowings from other literary genres.
-Writing memoir, poetic essays, literary journalism, essays of place, or literary approaches to narrative in scientific writing.
-Students share work in progress and render feedback on the work in progress of others.
-Pre-requisite: WRT 2050.
+WRT 3250 Writing Creative Nonfiction 4 s.h.
+Exploration of the craft of creative nonfiction, concentrating on rhetorical features and borrowings from other literacy genres.
+Writing memoir, poetic essays, literacy journalism, essays of place, or literary approaches to narrative in scientific writing.
+Students Share work in progress and render feedback on the work in the progress of others.
+Prerequisite: WRT 2050

 WRT 3260 Business and Professional Writing (BUS) 3 s.h.
 A study of the strategies and stylistic devices which lead to clear, concise, and complete business writing.
 Various types of business letters, memoranda, proposals, and reports are examined and developed.
 Prerequisite: WRT 1020.